The Dangers of Using Public Wifi

 A Hacker's Playground - Public WiFi Hotspots

-People are in love, no stratch that, they are ADDICTED to free WiFi and will connect to any available public WiFi hotspot to get online, according to a Symantec 2017 WiFi Risk Report (the report polled thousands of adults who used public WiFi hotspots in 15 countries).
-As a cybersecurity professional, that statement baffles me, and seems ludicrous.
+People are in love, no scratch that, they are ADDICTED to free WiFi and will connect to any available public WiFi hotspot to get online, according to a Symantec 2017 WiFi Risk Report (the report polled thousands of adults who used public WiFi hotspots in 15 countries).
+As a cybersecurity professional, that statement baffles me, because people don’t know the dangers of using public wifi.

-With this in mind, I decided to put together a few tips around secure browsing best practices when accessing the Internet using public WiFi hotspots.
+With this in mind, I decided to put together a few tips around public wifi safety when accessing the Internet using public WiFi hotspots.

 - Ensure the network you select is actually the correct network.